FranBar1966/ncSimpleHtmlEditor/readme.md

 Allows you to edit the content of previously created templates or designs, it does not have options to change the design.

+Unlike other editors, it allows you to edit the entire document, body and head.

 ![screencast](https://user-images.githubusercontent.com/114579121/193354797-fe3cd086-8447-480e-a475-7ba8ea747e15.gif)

 ## DEMO